 Discovery (police report, officer’s notes, etc.) requests for traffic cases must be made to the Aurora City Attorney’s Office – Criminal Justice Division.
 Thereafter the person must appear at a scheduled appointment with the City Attorney’s Office to pick up the discovery and review any criminal and/or driving history.

-Attorney Robbins has successfully represented many clients with traffic charges, both criminal traffic offenses and civil traffic infractions, in Aurora Municipal Court.
-Contact Attorney Robbins today for a free case evaluation regarding your Aurora Municipal Court traffic matter: 303-355-5148.
+Aurora Traffic Attorney Monte Robbins has successfully represented many clients with traffic charges, both criminal traffic offenses and civil traffic infractions, in Aurora Municipal Court.
+Contact Aurora Traffic Ticket Lawyer Monte Robbins today for a free case evaluation regarding your Aurora Municipal Court traffic matter: 303-355-5148.